petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/deployment-strategies.md

 ---
 toc:
-  - ./deployment-strategies/.md
+  - ./deployment-strategies/deployment-strategies-explained.md
-  - ./deployment-strategies/.md
+  - ./deployment-strategies/choosing-the-right-deployment-strategy.md
 uuid: c83f4e9a-9acc-47df-bc26-07b7d273c65c
 ---

 # Deployment Strategies

 **At a Glance**

 * After choosing Liferay DXP to solve their business problems, the customer needs to choose where to host the Liferay application.
 * There are considerations which will drive the decision to one approach or another, depending on the specifics of each project.
 * Liferay provides three product deployment offerings:
   * Liferay Software - Self Hosted
   * Liferay Experience Cloud Self Managed - PaaS
   * Liferay Experience Cloud - SaaS
 * Liferay’s preferred approach is SaaS first.

 ## Background

-This module covers all of the deployment strategies as well as their characteristics, business values and also how to determine which approach is most appropriate for each Prospect.
+This module covers all of the deployment strategies as well as their characteristics, business values, and also how to determine which approach is most appropriate for each Prospect.

-This might not seem like a topic particularly related to doing a demo of Liferay, but the module explains how as more is learned about the prospect while undertaking the preferred deployment approaches is often uncovered.
+Though deployment strategies may not seem relevant to demoing Liferay, this topic often arises when learning more about the prospect and their needs.

 ```{note}
 * View the [recording](https://learn.liferay.com/web/guest/d/se1-8-deployment-strategies) from the live workshop of this module.